remipch/solar_concentrator/electronics/supervisor/README.md

 * Include some switchs to power ON/OFF the child boards
 * Include a FTDI socket to upload the ESP32-CAM firmware inplace (Arduino has its own FTDI socket)
 * Include a minimal voltage converter for the child boards to communicate together

+Everything has been assembled in an electronic case with a few external sockets to connect the power supply and the panels.

 > [!NOTE]
 > The electronics can control two panels but the current software controls only one panel.